mozilla/learning-networks/clubs/branding-guidelines/content.md

 - This is the website for Mozilla Rio.
 - Welcome to the Mozilla Rio Club.

+## Club Logo

 (3) **Logo**.
 We welcome you to [use this template to create a logo](https://sabby.makes.org/thimble/NzYxNzkwOTc2/mozilla-clubs-wordmark) for your club that incorporates the “Mozilla Clubs” wordmark.
 Standalone uses of the “Mozilla” and “Mozilla Clubs” wordmarks are limited to what is permitted under the [Mozilla Trademark Policy](https://www.mozilla.org/en-US/foundation/trademarks/policy/), and these guidelines do not give you additional permissions to use those or other Mozilla logos such as the Firefox logo.

+## Club Website

 (4) **Domain names**.
 You may use the name of your club, which may include the Mozilla name, in the domain name for any website you create for your club.
 For any other uses of the Mozilla name in your domain name, please file an [application for a license to use a domain name related to a Mozilla trademark](http://static.mozilla.com/foundation/documents/domain-name-license.pdf).

 (5) **Websites**.
 The front page of your website (above the fold) must inform users that “[CLUB NAME] is part of the network of Mozilla Clubs inspired by the [Mozilla Learning Network](https://learning.mozilla.org/).”
 At the top of the site's main page, it should be stated clearly and explicitly that this is a community site, maintained by a group of volunteers.

+## Use of club name in legal registrations, entities, and fundraising

 (6) **Registration**.
-To the extent your club name or logo incorporates any Mozilla marks, you may not register them as new marks or claim any trademark rights therein under the laws of any jurisidiction.
+To the extent your club name or logo incorporates any Mozilla marks, you may not register them as trademarks, service marks, certification marks or other designation, or claim any trademark-related rights therein under the laws of any jurisdiction.

 (7) **Legal entity**.
 If you are establishing a new legal entity in connection with your club, you may not use the Mozilla or Mozilla Clubs name or branding in any way in your entity’s legal name or to identify your entity.
+For example, you will not register any corporate name or trade name that violates Mozilla’s rights in the marks.

 (8) **Fundraising**.
 You may not make any donation requests for your club in Mozilla's name.
 If you engage in fundraising activities or solicitations for in-kind support, you must be clear that those requests are not endorsed by Mozilla, that you are not officially affiliated with Mozilla and that any donations will not be received by Mozilla.

+## Club focus; change in purpose or termination

 (9) **Mission and Termination of club**.
 Your club must align with the [goals and structure of Mozilla Clubs](http://mozilla.github.io/learning-networks/clubs/) and the Mozilla Clubs Network.
 If at any time you should change the focus of your club, or stop running your club altogether, you must also stop any and all uses of the Mozilla brand related to Mozilla Clubs, including Mozilla and Mozilla Clubs marks in your logo; your domain name, which you may not use for other purposes; and any materials on your website or elsewhere that suggest an association with Mozilla Clubs, except as may be otherwise permitted in the [Mozilla Trademark Policy](https://www.mozilla.org/en-US/foundation/trademarks/policy/).
 You are, however, permitted to retain Mozilla branding that is compliant with these guidelines on any archived materials from your club that you may wish to maintain, including the domain name if you continue to host an archived site.